 Under the Clean Air Act Amendments of 1970 (P.L.
 91-604, Sec.
 109), the EPA sets national ambient air quality standards and classifies each county as non-attainment when an area fails to meet these standards.
 In non-attainment areas, more stringent requirements are imposed.
 The lowest achievable emission rate is required in non-attainment areas, while the best available control technology considering economic impacts and other costs is the standard in attainment areas.
 The EPA also imposes higher penalties in areas with worse pollution.
-To reduce the volume of toxic emissions, facilities operating in non-attainment areas need to incur additional capital, operational, administrative, and regulatory costs associated with pollution abatement (Jaffe et al., 1995).
+To reduce the volume of toxic emissions, facilities operating in non-attainment areas need to incur additional financial, operational, and regulatory costs associated with pollution abatement.
 We obtain county-level attainment status data from the EPA.